Introduction

 - Requesters: Smart contracts or users that need trustless, verifiable computation.

-- Provers: Off-chain operators running the Brevis node software and high-performance ZK-generation hardware.
+- Provers: Off-chain operators running Brevis node software and high-performance ZK-generation hardware.

 - Stakers: BREV token holders who provide economic security (collateral) for provers in exchange for a share of the generated fees.